-Our ability to secure capital under our ATM Program or pursuant to public offerings under our 2014 Universal Shelf is constrained by the value of our equity securities held by nonaffiliated persons and entities (public float), which as of May 10, 2016 is approximately \$17.5 million.
-Our 2014 Universal Shelf was filed on Form S-3, which limits the size of primary securities offerings conducted by companies that have a public float of less than \$75 million to no more than one-third of their public float in any 12-month period.
-Accordingly, we are presently able to raise no more than approximately \$5.8 million in a primary offering under our 2014 Universal Shelf.
-To raise capital, we may be required to seek other forms of transactions, including, for example, under a registration statement on Form S-1, the preparation and maintenance of which would be more time-consuming and costly, or private placements, potentially with registration rights or priced at a discount to the market value of our stock, or other transactions, any of which could result in substantial equity dilution of stockholders' interests.
-In addition, although we have regained compliance with the Minimum Bid Price Requirement of the Nasdaq Listing Rules, we anticipate that we may receive a delisting notice from the Nasdaq Capital Market based on our failure to maintain at least one of the requirements contained in Nasdaq Listing Rule 5550(b), specifically maintaining a minimum market capitalization of at least \$35 million or stockholders' equity of at least \$2.5 million.
-Failure to regain compliance with at least one these requirements could lead to delisting of our Common Stock and would likely further depress the value of our stock.
+Our ability to secure needed capital pursuant to our ATM Program or other public offerings pursuant to our 2014 Universal Shelf on Form S-3 is constrained under applicable rules of the Form S-3, which limits the size of primary securities offerings conducted by companies that have an aggregate market value of common stock held by nonaffiliated persons and entities (public float) of less than \$75 million to no more than one-third of their public float in any 12-month period.
+With respect to our ATM Program, as of April 15, 2016, our public float was approximately \$31.6 million.
+On May 24, 2016, we filed a Prospectus Supplement to our 2014 Universal Shelf with respect to approximately \$10.5 million in securities.
+To raise additional capital, we may be required to seek other methods of completing primary offerings, including, for example, under a registration statement on Form S-1, the preparation and maintenance of which would be more time-consuming and costly, or private placements, potentially with registration rights or priced at a discount to the market value of our stock, or other transactions, any of which could result in substantial equity dilution of stockholders' interests.

-In addition, to be able to raise sufficient capital to support our activities in the near term through strategic alliances or other strategic transactions involving the issuance of our capital stock, or through public or private equity offerings, given our current per share market price, we expect to seek approval from our stockholders to increase the number of shares of common stock authorized for issuance under our Amended and Restated Certificate of Incorporation.
-In addition, if any such offering were to involve the issuance of common stock in excess of 20% of our outstanding common stock, we may be required under Nasdaq Listing Rules to seek stockholder approval before we can proceed.
+To be in a position to raise sufficient capital through strategic alliances or other strategic transactions involving the issuance of our capital stock, or through public or private equity offerings, we submitted to our stockholders for approval at the 2016 Annual Meeting of Stockholders held on June 21, 2016 a proposal to increase the number of shares of common stock authorized for issuance under our Amended and Restated Certificate of Incorporation from 36 million to 60 million shares.
+This proposal was approved by holders of a majority of the shares issued and outstanding on the record date for the meeting.
+In addition, if any offering were to involve the issuance of common stock in excess of 20% of our outstanding common stock, we may be required under Nasdaq listing rules to seek stockholder approval before we can proceed.
 There can be no assurance that we would be successful in obtaining such approvals.
 Failure to secure the additional capital that we will need, whether from non-dilutive sources or from equity offerings, would have a material adverse impact on our business and our ability to continue as a going concern.